sansin5982/Mendelian-Randomization/chapters/Glossary.md

 #### In short:

-***The F-statistic tells you how strong your genetic instrument is.
-If it’s too low (below 10), your MR results might not be reliable.***
+***The F-statistic tells us how strong our genetic instrument is.
+If it’s too low (below 10), our MR results might not be reliable.***

 ------------------------------------------------------------------------